aguedaprojectugr/CERT_AGUEDA/README.md

 _____________________________________________________________________________________________________
 _____________________________________________________________________________________________________

-Materials used in the Resistance exercise program of the AGUEDA randomized controlled trial.
+Materials used in the Resistance exercise program of the AGUEDA project (Active Gains in brain Using Exercise during Aging)
 _____________________________________________________________________________________________________

 The objective is to provide a comprehensive description based on CERT (Consensus on Exercise Reporting Template) guidelines of the resistance exercise program implemented in the AGUEDA (Active Gains in brain Using Exercise during Aging) project, a randomized controlled trial investigating the effects of a 24-week supervised strength exercise program on brain health in cognitively normal older adults.
 The training program conducted in the AGUEDA project is a low-cost, feasible (which favors its applicability to any population and context), evidence-based and replicable program.
 The AGUEDA training program materials will serve researchers and public health professionals who wish to implement a feasible 24-week evidence-based strength/endurance exercise program in cognitively normal older adults with potential brain health benefits.